-Sometimes I don’t respond well to feedback.
-I think this is common.
-It can bring out the worst in me -- a childish pettiness I’m embarrassed not to have better mastered in my personality.
-It’s possible I’m overstating a bit to add some dramatic highlights: I don’t explode in a rage tantrum.
+But it can sometimes bring out the worst in me: a childish pettiness I’m embarrassed not to have better mastered in my personality.
+Honestly, I don’t explode in a rage tantrum.
 But I sometimes want to.

 When I hear “you can do better” as “you’re not good enough,” I see myself and others around me through the distorted lens of my own self-doubt.

 Interestingly, students who refuse to take my notes — my eternal calls for students to read slowly or write down their algebra, for example — will say, “yeah, right, right, yeah.”
 What they mean is “no, wrong, wrong, no.” I don’t take it personally anymore — they’ve just gotten into the rhythm of not listening to feedback.
 They have reasons why their way works for them … reasons immune to evidence to the contrary.